WFP-Doobelepers/wangshengfp.org/content/faq/wanderer.md

 **Fischl**: Has strong off-field single target damage while being relatively low maintenance.
 Wanderer is not a bad driver for her and can trigger multiple instances of her A4 and C6, further increasing damage.

 **Beidou**: Specializes in AoE off-field damage.
 She offers interruption resistance via her burst as well as a small shield at C2, which Wanderer appreciates.
-However, she is greedy for energy and wants to be paired with Fsichl to battery her.
+However, she is greedy for energy and wants to be paired with Fischl to battery her.

 **Yae Miko**: Yae’s damage is split between her Elemental Skill and Elemental Burst.
 She does not need her burst to deal damage, but it is a significant portion of her DPS.
 Contratrily, her burst costs 90 energy, making it difficult to burst every rotation, and even if you can, it leads to rotation extension.